karmaniverous/blog/_posts/2022-07-13-hello-again-world.md

 I can't remember how many blogs I've had.

-You spend years of perfectly good writing time building gilded prisons for your words.
-If only there were a simple, beautiful way to write _portable_ words.

 Different times, different collaborators, different platforms.
 That last is a bitch, because try pulling three years of work out of a decades-old [DotNetNuke](https://www.dnnsoftware.com/) database backup to migrate to WordPress.

 It's on a Zip drive someplace. :roll_eyes:

 So the platform is the thing, almost more than the words.
-You want writing to be easy, so you spend hundreds of hours of perfectly good writing time building a gilded prison for your words.
-If only there were a way to write simple, beautiful, _portable_ words.
+You want writing to be easy and pleasant, so you spend years of perfectly good writing time building gilded prisons for your words.
+If only there were a simple, beautiful way to write _portable_ words.

 Well.